ofou/graham-essays/README.md

 ## Dependencies for MacOS

-You should have installed [brew] in order to install the dependencies listed in the Makefile.
+You need [brew] in order to install the dependencies listed in the Makefile.

 ## Usage